 To pocket more information, contact Emily Seifert at email@example.com or call her at (312)-602-9425.

 The Pride Of The Land of Lincoln State

 Bags for Wishes is going to be a hip soiree with laughs, Laguintas, and legumes, with much opportunity for you to label the evening as a life-changing memory.
-Wishes are also opportunities for life-changing experiences, and you can help make create memories of great joy for kids with life-threatening medical conditions.
+Wishes are also opportunities for life-changing experiences, and you can help make create memories of great joy for kids with critical illnesses.

 The Make-A-Wish Illinois chapter has been around for over 30 years.
 During this time, they have granted over 13,000 wishes.
-But with the cost of an average wish being around $8,700, and almost 1,200 kids in Illinois who are newly diagnosed with life-threatening medical conditions every year, they need a lot of help to reach their goal of granting 1,000 wishes each year in Illinois by 2020.
-In 2015, Make-A-Wish Illinois granted 704 wishes, which seems like a lot, but that meant that only about 60% of kids with life-threatening medical conditions were reached by the Illinois chapter last year.
+But with the cost of an average wish being around $8,700, and almost 1,200 kids in Illinois who are newly diagnosed with critical illnesses every year, they need a lot of help to reach their goal of granting 1,000 wishes each year in Illinois by 2020.
+In 2015, Make-A-Wish Illinois granted 704 wishes, which seems like a lot, but that meant that only about 60% of kids with critical illnesses were reached by the Illinois chapter last year.